For our Online Services Safeguarding and Child Protection Policy click HERE

 - Ensure that the child is not distressed, embarrassed or uncomfortable and is reassured at all times.
 Sudocrem or other medicated treatments can be applied if these have signed in by the parents and recorded on a medication sheet.

 - Good hygiene should always be practised.
-Disposable latex gloves should be used when dealing with broken skin, bodily fluids or faeces.
+Disposable gloves should be used when dealing with broken skin, bodily fluids or faeces.

 Identification & visitors